-Even though Lauren was injured for much of 2010 she etched her name into the record books at the Commonwealth Games in Delhi by equalling the best ever Games result by an artistic gymnast.
+Even though Mitchell was injured for much of 2010 she etched her name into history at the 2010 Delhi Commonwealth Games by equaling the best ever Games result by an artistic gymnast.
 The biomedical science student won gold in the all-around, uneven bars, beam and women’s team events.

 Following on from the Commonwealth Games, Lauren again created history by becoming Australia’s first woman to win a world gymnastics title at the 2010 World Championships in Rotterdam in late October.
 Lauren took out the Gold Medal in the Floor when in the last female performance of the world championships she produced a stunning floor routine to upset Russian favourite and all-around champion Aliya Mustafina.

 In 2012, Mitchell was selected to represent Australia at her second Olympic Games where she finished fifth in the Floor final.